ibre5041/ansible_oracle_modules/roles/base_oracle_vmware/README.md

 Requirements
 ------------

-VM should have at least 8GB RAM and one unallocated disk for Oracle binaries.
+VM should have at least 8GB RAM and diskgroup(vg01) for Oracle binaries.

 Role Variables
 --------------